Temple strives to adhere to the Kink Educators and Producers Code of Conduct.

 Rope0: the first step in Temple’s progressive core curriculum

-This class is mandatory for anyone looking to take our core curriculum series: Roped-In, Bound To, Flight Path, and Tied Up.
+This class is mandatory for anyone looking to take our core curriculum series.
 Highly recommended for new-to-rope folks interested in The Hang.

-Masha and Mrghy offer a regular class focused on basic skills both technically and relationally.
+Mrghy offers a class focused on basic skills both technically and relationally.
 They believe shibari is first and foremost a practice in connection, a deliberate conversation between vulnerabilities, and a possible place for growth.

 In this interactive class, they cover the history and safer practice of Japanese-inspired rope bondage.
 They also discuss expectations on community accountability, consent-based interactions, ethical values, and mutual care, all seasoned with some basic rope skills learning.